Acting United States Attorney Gregory G. Brooker

 Mr. Brooker is a 1985 cum laude graduate of the University of Minnesota Law School, where he was an article editor for the Minnesota Law Review.
 After law school, Mr. Brooker clerked for Justice George M. Scott of the Minnesota Supreme Court.
 Following his judicial clerkship, Mr. Brooker was an attorney at the Minneapolis law firm of Popham, Haik, Schnobrich, Kaufman and Doty.

 In 2013, Mr. Brooker was named a Minnesota Lawyer Attorney of the Year for his work on U.S. v.
-Anoka-Hennepin School District, a federal civil rights case involving the bullying of LGBT students.
+Anoka-Hennepin School District, a federal civil rights case involving the bullying of LGBTQ students.
 In 2011, Mr. Brooker received the United States Attorney General’s Distinguished Service Award for his work on U.S. v.
 Thomas Petters, a white-collar fraud case.